 ROTARY - PERCUSSION ROCK DRILLING FACILITY

-The rotary drill facility permits laboratory testing and evaluation of various roof drills and bits.
+The rotary drill facility permits laboratory testing and evaluation of various roof drills and bits, using an Epiroc COP1240 rotary hammer drill.
 The equipment includes a commercial-scale roof drill mounted on a multi-position drill boom assembly, and a heavy structural frame for holding the rock sample.
 The unit can also be fitted with water jets to perform water jet drilling tests.

 Water jet equipment is available for high-speed drilling and slotting in rocks.
 A drill unit is mounted on a mobile self-contained chassis with a multi-position boom to enable precise positioning and angling of drill holes.
 A modified machining mill is used for water-jet slotting of straight and curved curfs These water-jet test stands are set up to provide a wide range of pressures and flow rates.